devtrac/releases/README.md

-## DevTracBB
+## DevTracBB Releases

-# RELEASES

-##### DevTrac release notes are specific to each version of the application.
-Please refer to the below changes log to select your version.
+DevTrac release notes are specific to each version of the application.
+Please refer to the below change log to select your version.

 ## Change Log